wwicak/mcp-perplexity/README.md

 ```

 **Important notes:**
 - Replace `"your-perplexity-api-key"` with your actual Perplexity API key.
 - The `"PERPLEXITY_MODEL": "sonar-pro"` line is optional.
 If you omit it, the server will use the default Perplexity model.
-You can change `"sonar-pro"` to other supported models if needed.
 - Consult your MCP client's documentation for details on where to place this configuration and any client-specific settings.
+- Use the [mcp-server-starter](https://github.com/daniel-lxs/mcp-server-starter) script to easily start the server.